 “My name is James Holden, and my ship, the Canterbury, was just destroyed by a warship with stealth technology and what appear to be parts stamped with Martian navy serial numbers.
 Data stream to follow.”

-As Zadie citizens buzzed with apprehension about this sudden destruction of the ice hauler Canterbury, Kazuo made his way to S3C Headquarters which was not too far away.
-He knew that the ice hauler Pitlochrie was en route to Zadie to refill her diminished water tanks.
+As Zadi citizens buzzed with apprehension about this sudden destruction of the ice hauler Canterbury, Kazuo made his way to S3C Headquarters which was not too far away.
+He knew that the ice hauler Pitlochrie was en route to Zadi to refill her diminished water tanks.
 What if it was destroyed as well?
 And why would the Martians do it?
 Was this the start of an interplanetary war?

 Director Rashid Grumman waited for Kazuo.
 The Earther closed the door and began his briefing.

 “Port Authority found a shielded secret compartment aboard one of the freighters that arrived yesterday, the Terang Bulan.
-They found evidence that three people were smuggled into Zadie.
+They found evidence that three people were smuggled into Zadi.
 Forensics found parts that could be made into bombs.
 There were also plans for the Gertak Lembu Water Storage Facility.”

 Kazuo sat up.
 He lived in Gertak Lembu.